 The story faded over the years and was forgotten until ISU student Tom Emmerson was looking through the school's old gymnasium in 1957.
 While there, Emmerson discovered a faded, grimy plaque tucked behind the spiral staircase at the facility.
 Emmerson, who eventually became chairman of ISU's journalism department went to the library and wrote a piece about him.
 That story helped spark renewed interest in Trice.

 In 1974, ISU's student body government voted unanimously to recommend that the school name the new football stadium after him.
 Several years later, students raised money to erect the statue of him outside the stadium.
 School officials originally named the facility "Cyclone Stadium."
 But due to the persistence of ISU students, staff and other supporters, the facility was named Jack Trice Stadium in 1997.
-It is the only Division I-A football stadium named for an African-American.
+It is the only Division I-A football stadium named for an African American.
 Jack Trice's figure can be found outside the stadium that bears his name, Trice, who died from injuries on Oct.
-8, 1923, two days after he was trampled in a football game against Minnesota.
+8, 1923, two days after he was trampled in a football game against the University of Minnesota.

 African American Registry